-- Defending taxpayers in the courts Dentons has successfully defended taxpayers against claims made by the tax authorities. - Operating payrolls, filing tax and social security reports - Planning tax strategies - Conducting comprehensive tax reviews to ensure taxes are being properly accounted for - Preparing calendars of tax payments due - Assisting with tax-only registration - Interviewing prospective accounting staff; choosing the right people is important to any organization; however, special factors in Azerbaijan (including the sale of jobs, the forging of certificates etc.) mean that careful selection, especially for positions of trust, is critical.
+- Defending taxpayers in the courts - Dentons has successfully defended taxpayers against claims made by the tax authorities. - Operating payrolls, filing tax and social security reports - Planning tax strategies - Conducting comprehensive tax reviews to ensure taxes are being properly accounted for - Preparing calendars of tax payments due - Assisting with tax-only registration - Interviewing prospective accounting staff; choosing the right people is important to any organization; however, special factors in Azerbaijan (including the sale of jobs, the forging of certificates etc.) mean that careful selection, especially for positions of trust, is critical.
 An independent review can give an unbiased assessment.

-Tax rates - at a glance Effective at 1 May 2016
+Tax rates - at a glance Effective at 1 May 2017

-Tax Rate Notes Profits tax 20% Value added tax 18% Exempt and zero-rate categories exist Assets Tax 1% For enterprises.
-Different rates will apply to individuals Land Tax Various rates, according to size, location and use E.g. in Baku, the rate is AZN 10 per 100m2 of land for commercial, construction or industrial use for a land plot up to 10,000 m2 Road Tax Various rates applicable to non-resident owners of vehicles entering the territory of Azerbaijan and using the respective territory for the transportation of passengers and cargo, according to the period of stay in Azerbaijan, number of seats, load, distance etc. E.g. US\$15 for vehicles in transit with up to 2,000 cm3 engine capacity and duration of up to one month AZN 0.02 added to the wholesale price (including VAT and excise) of a liter of petrol, diesel fuel or liquid gas produced for local consumption or to the customs value (including VAT and excise) determined in accordance with the Customs Code not less than market value of wholesale price of a liter of imported petrol, diesel fuel or liquid gas in Azerbaijan Minerals Resources Tax According to type and volume of mineral extracted E.g. tax on extraction of iodine/bromine waters is AZN 0.02 per m3 Excise Tax Various rates On beer, spirits, tobacco, vehicles, yachts and petroleum products, imported platinum, gold and jewelry made from them, e.g. excise duty rates for vehicles with up to 2,000 cm3 engine capacity is AZN 0.2 per each sm3.
-Simplified tax 4% Different rates apply to persons operating outside Baku and those in transportation, operators and sellers of sports betting games and housing construction activity.
+Тах Rate Notes Profits tax 20 percent Value added tax 18 percent Exempt and zero-rate categories exist Assets Tax 1 percent For enterprises, different rates will apply to individuals Land Tax Various rates, according to size, location and use.
+E.g., in Baku, the rate is AZN 10 per 100 m2 of land for commercial, construction or industrial use for a land plot up to 10,000 m2 Road Tax Various rates applicable to non- resident owners of vehicles entering the territory of Azerbaijan and using the respective territory for the transportation of passengers and cargo, according to the period of stay in Azerbaijan, number of seats, load, distance etc.; persons involved in the production in or import to Azerbaijan of petrol, diesel fuel and liquid gas.
+E.g., US\$15 for vehicles in transit with up to 2,000 cm3 engine capacity and duration of up to one month.
+AZN 0.02 added to the wholesale price (including VAT and excise) of a liter of petrol, diesel fuel or liquid gas produced for local consumption or to the customs value (including VAT and excise) determined in accordance with the Customs Code not less than market value of the wholesale price of a liter of imported petrol, diesel fuel or liquid gas in Azerbaijan.
+Minerals Resources Tax According to type and volume of mineral extracted E.g. tax on extraction of iodine/bromine waters is AZN 0.04 per m3.
+Excise Tax Various rates On beer, spirits, tobacco, vehicles, yachts and petroleum products, imported platinum, gold and jewelry made from them, imported fur and leather products, e.g., excise duty rates for vehicles with up to 2,000 cm3 engine capacity is AZN 0.2 per each sm3.
+Simplified tax 4 percent Different rates apply to persons operating outside Baku and those in transportation, operators and sellers of sports betting games, trading, catering and construction activity.